rayankermanshahani/ntscpp/README.md

 ### Overview
 This project provides a command-line tool to encode RGB video frames to NTSC composite signals and decode them back, simulating analog TV standards.
-It uses FFmpeg for MP4 I/O and FFTW for DSP.

 ### Requirements
 - [CMake](https://cmake.org/) for the build system.